Root Disease Profile: Phytophthora

 Prevention

-• Select a growing medium that is ideal for the environment in the greenhouse.
-For a fall crop, when evapotranspiration is low due to high relative humidity, it’s recommended to use a high porosity growing medium, like PRO-MIX HP.
-PRO-MIX HP is available with active ingredients like MYCORRHIZAE, a natural fungus that helps acquire plant nutrients and promote root development, and/or Bacillus, a natural bacterium that promotes plant establishment, vigor and productivity.
+- Select a growing medium that is ideal for the environment in the greenhouse.
+For a fall crop, when evapotranspiration is low due to high relative humidity, it’s recommended to use a high porosity growing medium, like PRO-MIX® HP.
+PRO-MIX® HP is available with active ingredients like AGTIV® REACH™, which contains mycorrhizae, a natural fungus that helps acquire plant nutrients and promote root development, or AGTIV® AMPLIFY™, which contains mycorrhizae and Bacillus to enhance nutrient uptake, root development, and overall plant health.

 If you suspect or want to be sure that the plants you have received are free of Phytophthora, send a sample of your in-use growing medium and/or plant with an intact root system to a laboratory that tests for pathology.
 Many labs do a DNA scan to determine if a root rot pathogen is Phytophthora or another pathogen.